 The solid iron inner core of the Earth has been shown in these simulations to be important in controlling the reversal process.
 Because it is a solid, the inner core can't generate magnetic field by advection, but any field that is generated in the fluid outer core can diffuse, or spread, into the inner core.
 The field generation process (advection) in the outer core seems to regularly attempt to reverse.
 But unless the field locked into the inner core first diffuses away, a true reversed field cannot become established throughout the core.
 Essentially the inner core resists any 'new' field diffusing in and perhaps only one in every ten such reversal attempts is successful.

 It is worth stressing that these results, while fascinating in themselves, are not known to be strictly true of the 'real' Earth.
 However, we have mathematical models of the Earth's magnetic field for the last 400 years, with early models based largely on observations made by mariners engaged in merchant and naval shipping.
 From these models and extrapolating down into the Earth, it is known that regions of reversed flux at the core-mantle boundary have grown over time.
 In these regions the compass points in the opposite direction, in or out of the core, compared to that of surrounding areas.
 It is the growth in area of such a reversed flux patch under the south Atlantic that is primarily responsible for the decay in the main dipolar field.
-This reverse patch is also responsible for the minimum in field strength called the South Atlantic Anomaly, centred over North-east Brazil.
+This reverse patch is also responsible for the minimum in field strength called the South Atlantic Anomaly, now centred over south America.
 In this region energetic particles can approach Earth more closely, causing increased radiation risk to low Earth orbit satellites.

 There is much work yet to be done in understanding the properties of the deep Earth.
 This is a world where the crushing forces and core temperatures similar to that of the surface of the Sun take our scientific understanding to the limit.